TalMalchi/Design-Patterns/README.md

 # How to Run

-In aim to compile all the file you need to write in your terminal "make all".
+In aim to compile all the file you need to write in your terminal `make all`.

-Now for each part in this assigment you will need to run different files:
+For questions 1-3 run from first terminal `./main1`, and from second terminal run `./client 127.0.0.1` For question 4 run from terminal `./guard`
+For question 5 run from terminal `./singelton`
+For question 6 run from first terminal `./reactor`, and from second terminal run `./clientR`

+In order to clean all the files you need to run `make clean`